luni64/TeensyHelpers/README.md

 Possible use cases are classes where you need to periodically call a function on all objects.

 ## Example
-Here a very simple example which demonstrates the usage of the ObjectListHelper class.
+Here a very simple example which demonstrates the usage of the instanceList helper class.

 Let's assume we want to define a `Blinker` class which periodically toggles a pin.
 Pin number and toggling period will be set in the constructor.